rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 {{% chapter_header "React Application Setup: create-react-app" "react-application-setup" %}}

-You are going to implement a whole authentication process in React with sign up, sign in and sign out.
+You are going to implement a whole authentication mechanism in React with sign up, sign in and sign out.
 Furthermore, it should be possible to reset a password or change a password as a user.
-The latter option is only available as authenticated user.
+The latter option is only available for a authenticated user.
 Last but not least, it should be possible to protect certain routes (URLs) to be only used by authenticated users.
+Therefore you will build a proper authorization solution around it.

 The application will be bootstrapped with Facebook's official React boilerplate project {{% a_blank "create-react-app" "https://github.com/facebookincubator/create-react-app" %}}.
 You can install it once globally on the command line and make use of it whenever you want afterward.